-Often this can be a stab in the dark.
+This can often be a stab in the dark.
 However, there is some safe ground we can start on that will apply to most businesses.
-Let’s take a look at win/loss by vertical first:
+Let’s take a look at win loss by vertical first:

 The above chart details the win % across the various industries’ Company X targets.
 Now, while we consider where win/loss is most prominent, we need to consider how complete the data-set is from which to draw sensible conclusions.
 Typically, if you’ve created 20 or more opportunities within one vertical, we start to get an accurate picture that we can rely upon.

 In the figure above, Company X has a 47% win rate in Energy & Utilities, way above the company average of 38%.
 From this, we can conclude that if we were to source 100 opportunities within Energy & Utilities versus our typical spread, we’d close 47 opportunities rather than 38, right?

 Which brings us onto why.
 The why is the crucial element that needs to be thoroughly explored before any new initiatives are rolled out.
 This will involve speaking to our salespeople, our marketers, and any other stakeholder who may have had some influence in this space.
 Here, we are looking for stories that either back-up the date, or discredit it.